 Taking the lead on dog walking

 Imagine your pup playing on open parkland, rustling through fallen leaves or bounding over golden sand.
 These are just some of the reasons you'll love walking your dog in the countryside or along the coast.
-We've partnered with natural pet food maker Forthglade so you and your dog can get even more out of the special places we care for.
+We've partnered with natural pet food maker Forthglade on the Dogs Welcome project, helping you and your dog get even more out of the special places we care for.

 This three-year partnership is based on our shared love of open spaces and the special relationships between dogs and their owners.

 Together we'll make sure you and your dog get the most out of the woodlands, fields, parkland, and beaches we look after.
-From improving dog-friendly trails to providing more waste bins and wash down areas, we'll be taking several steps to make sure you and your pup feel welcome.
-One of the ways we will achieve this is by launching a co-branded dog food range, which includes natural ingredients such as duck, venison and green beans.
-This delicious and nourishing selection will help your dog stay happy, healthy and full of energy for their outdoor adventures.
+And support the natural Forthglade range of co-branded dog food, designed to help your dog stay happy, healthy and full of energy for their outdoor adventures.